awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Microservices without servers](https://www.youtube.com/watch?v=znCBbrYeUA4) - Glynn Birds introduction talk about serverless computing.
 - [No-Side JavaScript and the serverless revolution (SeattleJS)](https://www.youtube.com/watch?v=g_tvdALkTXk) - Talk by Ryan H. Lewis about the serverless revolution at SeattleJS conference 2017.
 - [No-Side JavaScript and the serverless revolution (UtahJS)](https://www.youtube.com/watch?v=LIGpu7Bbfr8) - Talk by Ryan H. Lewis about the serverless revolution at UtahJS conference 2017.
+- [Develop serverless apps with AWS Lambda and Azure Functions](https://vimeo.com/208056992) - Raj Wilkhus talk on how to use AWS Lambda and Azure Functions to develop serverless applications.

 ## Amazon AWS resources